qiniu/qmgo/README.md

 - Transaction

-The simplest and powerful transaction ever, build-in feature like `timeout`、`retry`:
+The super simple and powerful transaction, build-in feature like `timeout`、`retry`:
 ````go
 callback := func(sessCtx context.Context) (interface{}, error) {
     // Important: make sure the sessCtx used in every operation in the whole transaction